Siege of Fort Pulaski: Approaches

 Two sites for Federal batteries were selected upriver from the fort to cut it off from Savannah, just as Lee had anticipated.
 The first was at Point Venus at the east end of Jones Island along the north bank of the Savannah River North Channel.
-Confederate Commodore Josiah Tattnall III had sunk a stone schooner to obstruct the northward channel connecting the river to the Union-held Port Royal, and he patrolled the river with Confederate gunboats.
+Tattnall had sunk a schooner to obstruct the northward channel connecting the river to the Union-held Port Royal, and he patrolled the river with Confederate gunboats.
 The Federals had to clear the obstruction on their most direct supply line first; it required three weeks.
 A camp and supply depot was established on the next island north, Dawfuskie Island.

 Tattnall's gunboats still commanded the lower river around Point Venus.
 As a part of Lee's active defense, the Confederate's Savannah River Squadron launched continuous patrols.
 Their naval gunnery required the work along the river by Union besiegers to be done at night.
 The Federal's guns had to be pulled by hand through swamp over moveable tram sections, the men working in brackish alligator-infested marsh, sinking in over their waist most of the day.
 The artillery then had to be placed on board-and-bag platforms to avoid their loss by sinking into the morass.
 The soldiers rested during the day.

-By Lee's estimation, the fort could not be reduced by bombardment or direct assault, only by starvation.
-As long as supplies could be built up, they would be.
+By Lee's estimation, the fort could not be reduced by bombardment or direct assault, only by starvation, and would be secure as long as supplies could be built up.
 The last Confederate supply ship to Fort Pulaski was the small workhorse steamboat Ida.
 On February 13, it was on a routine run to the fort down the North Channel.
 The new battery of Federal heavy guns on the north bank opened up for the first time.
 The old side-wheeler ran for Pulaski and the battery got off nine shots before the guns recoiled off their platforms.
 Union troops went back to work modifying platform construction and resetting the cannon.
 Two days later Ida ran up the South Channel under the extinguished lighthouse and returned to Savannah through Tybee Creek.

 Once the Union battery at Venus Point was disclosed, Confederate gunboats engaged in gunnery duels, but they were driven off.
 Over the next week, the besiegers completely surrounded the Fort.
 Federals built another battery on the Savannah River across from Venus Point.
 They threw a boom across Tybee Creek and cut the telegraph line between Savannah and Cockspur Island.
 Two infantry companies entrenched nearby to ward off Confederate raiding activity and a gunboat was detailed to patrol the channel and support the infantry.
 By late February 1862, no supplies or reinforcements could get in; the Confederate garrison could not get out.
 The last link of communications was a weekly swamp swimming courier.